-Source: Simon, 2021
+Source: Simon (2021)

-On Day 2 we collect all the money from our customers.
-Remember everything was owed to us on account.
-With the cash available, on the second day, we also pay our supplier.
-So the second day is a pure cash event - we pay our supplier and we also collect cash from our customers.
-As you can see in the table the Accrual basis doesn’t report any additional revenue and expenses when the money is collected and paid.
-We already recorded these economic events on Day 1.
-If we were to record them again, we would count them twice.
-However, the statement of cash flow records the cash collection and cash payments.
+On day 2, Jamie and Alex collect from their customers all the money that was owed to them on account.
+With the cash now available, they also pay their supplier.
+This means that the second day is a pure cash event, where Jamie and Alex pay their supplier and collect cash from their customers.
+The table below shows that accrual–basis accounts do not report any additional revenue and expenses when the money is collected and paid.
+These economic events were recorded on day 1; to record them again would be to count them twice.
+However, the SCF records the cash collection and the cash payments.

-Exhibit 3.2 Net Income versus Cash Flow—Day 2
+Net Income Versus Cash Flow—Day 2